craigprotzel/sockets-drawing-app-starter/README.md

 25. Create a remote git repository on Github
 - Default is `Public`
 - No need to generate a `README.md`, `.gitignore` or a license since we already have them.
 - Once created, we will use the **"or push an existing repository from the command line"** option.
-See Step #25.
+See next Step.

 26. Connect local git repo to remote Github repo
 - `git remote add origin <url>`